 - Grow in levels of awesomeness of CI; Run smoke and/or regression on multiple VMs.

 - Easy and effective reporting back to the organization.

-- Use containers and/or virtualization for data and full production like environments.
+- Use containers and/or virtualization for data and full production-like environments.

-DevOps is about delivering value to the customer when the business wants and needs it, not when Dev or test or ops gets to it.
+As we get into this deeper discussion on Continuous Testing and Test Automation strategy, there is an additional idea to remember: DevOps is about delivering value to the customer when the business wants and needs it, not when Dev or Test or Ops gets to it.

 These topics are very closely related.

 - Rethink Your Automation